-- 38. Native Sediments.
+- 39. Native Sediments.
 If grading activities are proposed within intact native sediments on the Project Site which are anticipated to be 10 feet in depth or greater, the qualified archaeologist shall monitor ground disturbing activities.
 If cultural resources are discovered, the qualified archaeologist shall have the authority to stop and redirect grading in the immediate area of a find in order to evaluate the find and determine the appropriate next steps in consultation with the City of Temecula and the Pechanga Tribe.
-During the course of monitoring, if the qualified archaeologist can demonstrate based on observations of subsurface conditions that the level of monitoring should be reduced, increased, or discontinued, the archaeologist, in consultation with the Applicant and the City of Temecula may adjust the level of monitoring, as warranted. - 39.
+During the course of monitoring, if the qualified archaeologist can demonstrate based on observations of subsurface conditions that the level of monitoring should be reduced, increased, or discontinued, the archaeologist, in consultation with the Applicant and the City of Temecula may adjust the level of monitoring, as warranted. - 40.
 Previously Graded Sediments.
-If grading activities occur within previously graded sediments and inadvertent discoveries of subsurface cultural resources are discovered, the construction contractor shall suspend grading within 100 feet of the find until the qualified archaeologist evaluates the find and determines the appropriate next steps in consultation with the City of Temecula and the Pechanga Tribe.

-40. Qualified Paleontologist.
-Prior to the start of earth moving activities, each project applicant shall retain a qualified paleontologist defined as one meeting SVP standards (Society for Vertebrate Paleontology, 2010) to attend any pre-grade construction meetings to determine when and where excavations extend into intact native sediments which are anticipated to be 10 feet in depth or greater on the Project Site Working with each project applicant and the construction crew, the qualified paleontologist shall determine a paleontological monitoring schedule.
+If grading activities occur within previously graded sediments and inadvertent discoveries of subsurface cultural resources are discovered, the construction contractor shall suspend grading within 100 feet of the find until the qualified archaeologist evaluates the find and determines the appropriate next steps in consultation with the City of Temecula and the Pechanga Tribe. - 41.
+Paleontological Sensitivity Training.
+Prior to start of earth moving activities that are proposed to extend into intact native sediments which are anticipated to be 10 feet in depth or greater on the Project Site, the qualified paleontologist shall conduct pre construction worker paleontological resources sensitivity training.
+This training shall include information on what types of paleontological resources could be encountered during excavations, what to do in case an unanticipated discovery is made by a worker, and laws protecting paleontological resources.
+All construction personnel shall be informed of the possibility of encountering fossils and instructed to immediately inform the construction foreman or supervisor if any bones or other potential fossils are unexpectedly unearthed in an area where a paleontological monitor is not present. - 42.
+Qualified Paleontologist.
+Prior to the start of earth moving activities, each project applicant shall retain a qualified paleontologist defined as one meeting SVP standards (Society for Vertebrate Paleontology, 2010) to attend any pre grade construction meetings to determine when and where excavations extend into intact native sediments which are anticipated to be 10 feet in depth or greater on the Project Site Working with each project applicant and the construction crew, the qualified paleontologist shall determine a paleontological monitoring schedule.

-The qualified paleontologist, or a paleontological monitor working under the direct supervision of the qualified paleontologist, shall monitor all ground-disturbing activity that are proposed to extend into intact native sediments which are anticipated to be 10 feet in depth or greater on the Project Site.
+The qualified paleontologist, or a paleontological monitor working under the direct supervision of the qualified paleontologist, shall monitor all ground disturbing activity that are proposed to extend into intact native sediments which are anticipated to be 10 feet in depth or greater on the Project Site.
 The location, duration, and timing of monitoring shall be determined by the qualified paleontologist designated for the Project in consultation with each project applicant and City and shall be based on a review of geologic maps and grading plans.
 During the course of monitoring, if the qualified paleontologist can demonstrate based on observations of subsurface conditions that the level of monitoring should be reduced, increased, or discontinued, the paleontologist, in consultation with each project applicant and City of Temecula may adjust the level of monitoring, as warranted.